VinnyE/linked-blog-starter-md/publish/Penelope's dilemma, the secretary problem, and the fallacy of 'best' in human relationships.md

 ---
-title: "The fallacy of 'best' in human relationships"
+title: "Penelope's dilemma, the secretary problem, and the fallacy of 'best' in human relationships"
 created: 2023-06-01
 ---